House votes to expand legal safeguards for LGBTQ people - The Boston Globe

 Advertisement

 The Supreme Court provided the LGBTQ community with a resounding victory last year in a 6-3 ruling that said the Civil Rights Act of 1964 applied to LGBTQ workers when it comes to barring discrimination on the basis of sex.
-Civil rights groups have encouraged Congress to follow up that decision and ensure that anti-bias protections addressing such areas as housing, public accommodations and public services are applied in all 50 states.
+Civil rights groups have encouraged Congress to follow up that decision and ensure protections against bias in areas as such housing, public accommodations, and public services are applied in all 50 states.

 Biden made clear his support for the Equality Act in the lead-up to last year’s election, saying it would be one of his first priorities.

-Democratic Rep. Mary Gay Scanlon, D-Penn., said the Equality Act is needed to end “the patchwork of state laws” around gay rights and create “uniform nationwide protection.”
+Democratic Representative Mary Gay Scanlon of Pennsylvania said the Equality Act is needed to end “the patchwork of state laws” around gay rights and create “uniform nationwide protection.”

 “It’s been personal since my baby sister came out to me almost 40 years ago,” Scanlon said.
 “For many people all across this country and across this House, that is when the fight hits home.”

-The debate among lawmakers on Capitol Hill also become personal.
-Rep. Marie Newman, D-Ill., whose daughter is transgender, tweeted a video of herself placing a transgender flag outside her office.
-Her office is across the hall from Rep. Marjorie Taylor Greene, R-Ga., who was recently blocked from serving on two committees because of past comments and tweets.
+Representative Marie Newman, a Democrat, whose daughter is transgender, tweeted a video of herself placing a transgender flag outside her office.
+Her office is across the hall from Republican Representative Marjorie Taylor Greene, of Georgia, who was recently blocked from serving on two committees because of past comments and tweets.

 Advertisement